SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 Release 2.1 introduced Jona, an artificial Race Engineer as an optional component of the Simulator Controller package.
 Since Jona is quite a complex piece of software with its natural language interface, it is fully covered in a separate [documentation chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer).

-#### Toni, the Virtual Race Strategist
+#### Cato, the Virtual Race Strategist

 Using the technology developed for Jona, Release 3.1 introduced an additional Race Assitant.
-This Assistant is named Toni and is a kind of Race Strategy Expert.
+This Assistant is named Cato and is a kind of Race Strategy Expert.
 It is also fully covered in a separate [documentation chapter](*).

 ## And now it's time